A trip to Minneapolis isn’t complete without a visit to ASI.— CNN

 Through mixed media works, including wood, textile, clay, and metal, the exhibition challenges the dominant “heritage model” of ethnic folklore by emphasizing that “all tradition is change.”

-ASI will present its next exhibition, Eyes as Big as Plates, a surreal photography exhibition showcasing humans in harmony with nature by Finnish-Norwegian artists Riitta Ikonen and Karoline Hjorth, this summer from June 20 to October 25, 2026.
+ASI will present its next exhibition, Eyes as Big as Plates, a surreal photography exhibition by Finnish-Norwegian artists Riitta Ikonen and Karoline Hjorth, showcasing humans immersed in their surroundings, this summer from June 20 to October 25, 2026.

-Each portrait features one person, often an elderly individual Hjorth and Ikonen met organically in their travels, who is actively impacted by the changing environment.
-The duo has documented farmers, surfers, grandmas, citizen scientists, wild boar hunters, mycologists, philosophers, and many more in their natural environments, capturing the evolving relationships and boundaries between humans and nature.
+Each portrait features one person, often an individual Hjorth and Ikonen met organically in their travels, who is actively impacted by the changing environment.
+The duo has documented farmers, surfers, grandmas, citizen scientists, wild boar hunters, mycologists, philosophers, and many more in their natural environments, capturing and challenging how humans view relationships with the living world.
+Ikonen and Hjorth’s artistic process blends humans into their surroundings and affirms co-existence as the only sustainable path forward.

 “ASI is entering another year of inspiring exhibitions that bring together tradition, innovation, and global perspectives,” says Molly Steenson, ASI President & CEO.
 “From the reinterpretation of traditional techniques to the surreal explorations of our relationship with nature, these exhibitions invite visitors to slow down, look closer, and experience the world in new ways.”